A non-local Random Walk on the Hypercube: Introduction

 The above Markov chain can be also viewed as a random walk on $(\mathbb Z/2\mathbb Z)^n$ where at each step we flip $k$ random coordinates (for some fixed $k$).
 For the walk to be transitive, $k$ needs to be odd, and to avoid parity problems, it is simplest to consider the lazy version of this walk.
 In other words, at each step, do nothing with probability $1/2$ and with probability $1/2$ choose a random set of $k$ coordinates and flip them.
 The main question is to find the mixing time of this walk for the total variation distance.

 This non-local walk implies a big change at each step.
-So far people have mostly studied local models; in the case of the hypercube for example, the most famous model is the one that considers picking one coordinate at random and flipping it.
-But of course in that case the outcome after one step is not very different from the initial configuration, which is why mixing is slower.
-Of course, really big changes (e.g. $k=n$) make the mixing faster.
-A first heuristic explained below is that flipping $k$ coordinates at each step should be roughly the same as moving one each time and repeating $k$ times.
+Almost all of the tools and examples developed over the past years give careful rates for local Markov chains, such as nearest neighbor random walks on graphs and the usual implementation of the Gibbs sampler and Metropolis algorithm.
+On the other hand, there are a host of much more global algorithms such as Swedsen-Wang, Wolff, hit and run and, in card shuffling, the riffle shuffles and hyperplane arrangement walks, where the chain moves quite far in one step.
+See Andersen and Diaconis \cite{AndersenDiaconis} for a survey of many such algorithms.
+Cheeger and path arguments are not set up to deal with these non-local Markov chains.
+The present paper gives a careful study of this kind of long range walk via techniques capable of giving sharp results.

 There is a second reason why this particular random walk is interesting.
+Fix $x \in (\mathbb Z/2\mathbb Z)^n$.
+Let $P$ denote the transition matrix of the random walk and let $P^{*\ell}$ denote the $\ell$th power of $P$.
 There are two different approaches to finding the mixing time of this walk.
 The first approach is developed in Section \ref{eig}.
-It involves finding the eigenvalues of the walk using representation theory and using the Fourier transform to give bounds on the $l^2$ norm of the difference $P^{*l}-U$.
+It involves finding the eigenvalues of the walk using representation theory and using the Fourier transform to give bounds on the $\ell^2$ norm of the difference $P^{*\ell}_{x}-U$, where $U$ is the uniform measure and $P^{*\ell}_{x}$ is the row of $P^{*\ell}$ corresponding to $x$.
 For the case of $k=1$, this technique works nicely and gives a sharp upper bound on the mixing time.
-However, for $k=\frac{n}{2}$, it turns out that the bound obtained via the $l^2$ norm does not give a sharp upper bound on the mixing time, which is defined in terms of the total variation distance ($l^1$ norm).
+However, for $k=\frac{n}{2}$, it turns out that the bound obtained via the $L^2$ norm does not give a sharp upper bound on the mixing time, which is defined in terms of the total variation distance ($L^1$ norm).